MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-exchange-activesync-profiles.md

 - Samsung KNOX Standard (4 and later)
 - Android for Work

-To deploy email profiles to devices, they must be enrolled in Intune.
+To deploy email profiles to devices, you must enroll the devices in Intune.
 For information about how to get your devices enrolled, see [Manage mobile devices with Microsoft Intune](https://technet.microsoft.com/en-us/library/dn646962.aspx).

 > [!NOTE]
-> Intune provides two Android for Work email profiles, one for each of the Gmail and Nine Work email apps.
+> Intune provides two Android for Work email profiles, one each for the Gmail email app and the Nine Work email app.
 These apps are available in the Google Play Store, and they support connections to Exchange.
 To enable the email connectivity, deploy one of these email apps to your users' devices, and then create and deploy the appropriate profile.
 Email apps like Nine Work might not be free.
 Review the app’s licensing details or contact the app company with any questions.

  In addition to configuring an email account on the device, you can configure synchronization settings for contacts, calendars, and tasks.

- When you create an email profile, you can include a wide range of security settings, including certificates for identity, encryption, and signing that have been set up by using System Center Configuration Manager certificate profiles.
+ When you create an email profile, you can include a wide range of security settings.
+These settings include certificates for identity, encryption, and signing that have been set up by using System Center Configuration Manager certificate profiles.
 For more information about certificate profiles, see [Certificate profiles in System Center Configuration Manager](/sccm/protect/deploy-use/introduction-to-certificate-profiles).

 ## Create an Exchange ActiveSync email profile